ndronos/c-nomorph/Adamson-2011/README.md

 with progressive rock insisting on merging in influences from jazz and classical music..., and second-rate guitarists noodling away in awe of Hendrix and Claprton with what Joey Ramone called "endless solos that went nowhere."
+Punk stripped away the nonsense of the times by focusing on faster, shorter, simple songs.